Oluwatodimu/book-catalogue/DISCUSSION.md

 status codes.

-6. **Audit Columns:** Added audit columns (`createdAt`, `updatedAt`) to track when a book’s details are created or modified.
-Ensures transparency and traceability of changes made to the catalog.
+6. **Audit Columns:** Added audit columns (`createdAt`, `updatedAt`) to track when a book’s details are created or modified, ensuring transparency and traceability of changes made to the catalog.

 7. **Actuator Endpoint for Health Checks:** Exposed a simple actuator endpoint (`/actuator/health`) to monitor the health of the application.